Work your way through this breakdown to determine if you qualify for the Canadian federal self-employed program stream.

 Whichever profession you have the most experience under is your appropriate NOC code.
 Your CV can include all the other details.

-Do You Require the IELTS for Federal Self-Employed Application?
+Do You Require the IELTS for Canadian Federal Self-Employed Stream?

 No, you do not.
 The minimum points to qualify are 35 so if you achieve that without IELTS, you don’t need to submit IELTS results.